The Weird Trade Union governing nearly all super-villains in the United States.

 - Been There, Shaped History: He was on Gargantua-1 during the infamous "Movie Night".
 He can still describe in graphic detail what happened to those not lucky enough to have their spacesuit helmets on.

 - Consummate Professional: By villain standards, anyways.
-While he's a bloodthirsty psychopath, he keeps his bloodlust restrained when not being a villain due to the fact that he killed his own Arch-Enemy long ago.Red Death: "We're all villains, Monarch.
+While he's a bloodthirsty psychopath, he keeps his bloodlust restrained when not being a villain because he killed his own Arch-Enemy long ago.Red Death: "We're all villains, Monarch.
 With rules, we get to spill blood and taste victory!
 Heck, I really wanted to kill something tonight, you know?
 But... rules.
 They help us hate."

 - Dented Iron: Season 7 opens with him revealing that he's getting on in years and that with arching getting harder and harder for him and very few career opportunities outside of being a supervillain, he wants a seat on the Council of Thirteen so he can support his family through the office's generous pension plan.